Lazy Luddite Log

 A tale told in instalments tends to foster speculation between those instalments of what comes next.
 I have very much felt this in relation to Star Wars.
 It started with the very first trailer for the exciting new movie.
 The ad flashed many images that gave a vivid impression of the setting but gave away none of the story.
 Even as a five year old I could tell that this was more than just a space adventure.
 It also seemed to have something old-worldy about it including clashing laser swords.
 I saw one such figure in all-black armour - was that the black knight of space?
 There were glimpses of figures in white armour and I wondered whether the duel would be between a black and white knight like in Chess.
 I somehow forgot that one of those dualists was dressed in dowdy browns.

 I would be speculating on what was to follow for decades to come.
 The fact that the original standalone movie was given the designation of Episode IV drove one to wonder at its past.
 We knew there had been Clone Wars and that Vader and Anakin had both been apprentices of Kenobi.
 Would we see a war in which both sides used clone soldiers?
-I still think that concept is more interesting than 'the war of the clones and droids' that we eventually got.
+I still think that concept is more interesting than the war of clones versus droids that we eventually got.
 On the other hand, the revelation that Vader was Anakin was such a wonderful shock in 1980 and allowed for redemption to be central to the saga.

 Then there was a long hiatus.
-I never got very into the expanded universe of novels.
-I focused more on filling all the gaps in what I knew of the original trilogy.
+I was never all that into the expanded universe of novels.
+I focused more on filling in the gaps of what I knew of the original trilogy.
 But eventually the prequel trilogy arrived and it was exciting once more.
 Things I liked about them included the way they presented a more opulent and cosmopolitan galaxy.
 By now I was an adult so I understood all the inter-war deco designs as a way of showing that this was a civilization yet to fall into conflict.
-Things were smaller but more crafted and that was nifty.
+Things were smaller but more well-crafted and that was nifty.
 But I think I wanted a rather different story.
 Remember that two-sided clone war I imagined as a child?
 I also imagined that the Galactic War starts with a civil war on one planet.
 All that ineptly depicted stuff involving commercial interests would have made more sense as a truly political clash between the civil and military elites of a particular world - and rather than make it Naboo how about it be Alderaan that must be saved from its own coup d'etat?

 The thing with only having two Sith was interesting.
 It was like applying the concept of terrorist cells to the old sorcerer-and-apprentice relationship and got me speculating on other Sith characters.
-But it was difficult for the story-tellers to justify and so eventually we see other dark side Force users effectively swelling the Sith ranks in ever-expanding ancillary media.
-One of the best things in the prequels was seeing Jedi in numbers working together.
+But it was difficult for the story-tellers to justify and so eventually we see other dark-side Force users effectively swelling the Sith ranks in ever-expanding ancillary media.
+One of the best things in the prequels was seeing Jedi working together in numbers.
 Kenobi and Skywalker in action were a marvel to see.
-But the ill-fated young Jedi was too young at the start - once more the impression left by the original movies was that he should be a brash adult rather than a surly youth.
+But the ill-fated young Anakin was too young at the start - once more the impression left by the original movies was that he should be a brash adult rather than a surly youth.

 And then we had another hiatus.
 I was okay with that.
-There was plenty of other stuff in which to be interested.
 But of course I was all set to see the sequal trilogy once it came long.
 It was fun but it stretched credulity for me as a political historian.
 If (as we tend to assume) the Galactic Empire is analogous to the Third Reich (specifically) and to fascism (more generally) then why had it so quickly arisen from its own ashes?
 In our own primitive world it took twice as long for movements deemed fascist to even re-surface.
-The fact that they surfaced while the sequel trilogy was made possibly answers my question.
+The fact that they were surfacing while the sequel trilogy was made possibly answers my question.
 But motives outside the story need justification inside the story.
 Why was the New Republic so flimsy as to let the First Order form in its own back yard?
 I wish to have seen that story told - espionage and political intrigue culminating in exposing and thwarting plots to throw the galaxy into a new dark age.
 I guess I wanted a cold war rather than another world war but maybe that would have been too much like the prequels.

 It is an assumption that the original trilogy is a surrogate for World War II.
 What if it were World War I?
-The original 'stormtroopers' of history were elite German forces in the Great War rather than the later Nazi party paramilitary.
-The Galactic Empire are authoritarian and the Sith some kind of 'meritocracy of evil' but are they truly Nazis?
+The original stormtroopers of history were elite German forces in the Great War rather than the later Nazi party paramilitary.
+The Galactic Empire are authoritarian and the Sith some kind of evil meritocracy but are they truly Nazis?
 Some draw attention to how humanocentric they are.
 But once more we need to look outside of the story for an explanation.
-Latex masks and other markers of 'alien' nature are expensive even in a blockbuster.
+Latex masks and other markers of alien nature are expensive even in a blockbuster.
 Both sides are dominated by what look like humans.
-Jump back into the story and we find that an imperial officer calls Chewbacca a 'thing' but then the republican diplomat Leia calls him a 'big walking carpet'.
+Jump back into the story and we find that an imperial officer calls Chewbacca a thing but then the republican diplomat Leia calls him a big walking carpet.
 It seems that everyone is a little bit speciesist (and who knows what slurs the Wookies have for the seemingly ubiqitous humans).

 Labels: